-5. Legal Authority:
+3. Legal Authority:

-Legal Authority for the management of HOMESTEAD VALLEY's collection systems is provided by the District's Ordinance No. 15 (Adopted May 28, 1974) in conjunction with the Sewerage Agency of Southern Marin (SASM) Ordinance No. 83-1 which pertains to the collection systems of SASM's member agencies, including HOMESTEAD VALLEY. (see Appendix B)
+Legal Authority for the management of HOMESTEAD VALLEY's collection systems is provided by the District's Ordinance No. 15 (Adopted May 28, 1974) and Ordinance No. 2014-01 (adopted September 23, 2014) in conjunction with the Sewerage Agency of Southern Marin (SASM) Ordinance No. 83-1 which pertains to the collection systems of SASM's member agencies, including HOMESTEAD VALLEY. (see Appendix B)